raspberrypilearning/comic-character/en/step_6.md

 --- /task ---

-You will need a section on your form page to show validation messages (alerts) to your user.
+You will need a section on your form page to show validation messages (alerts) to the user.

 --- task ---